 While not depicted in the film, the Muppets got together afterwards to debrief the experience and discuss ways that they could have improved.
 Kermit handled this masterfully and ensure that the Swedish Chef did not monopolize the time.
 They realized that they need to double check the all equipment prior to the event (the “money board” inaccurately said that they had raised about $10 million, but in actuality it was about $1 million) and make sure that they have enough acts to fill the allotted time.
-While the group did not raise enough funds, they did raise awareness the Muppets which eventually saved the Muppet Studios (as well as Tex Richman’s brain injury).
+While the group did not raise enough funds, they did raise awareness the Muppets which eventually saved the Muppet Studios (Tex Richman’s brain injury also played a role in this).
 When reflecting upon their essential question, “How do we honor our past?” they answered, “by celebrating it and making it relevant to today’s world.”

 Here is a great explanation of PBL that I found inspiring this morning:

 For me, it has been a worthwhile experience researching and writing this post.
 I now have a better understanding of what it means to put together a project-based learning unit.
 I will be putting my first one together during April break!